Incremental Cooperative Rebalancing in Kafka

 The New Way: Cooperative Rebalancing (KIP-429)#

-Enter KIP-429.
-The goal is simple: don’t revoke a partition unless you absolutely have to.
+KIP-429’s design rule is straightforward: don’t revoke a partition unless you actually have to.

 If a consumer holds partition topic-0 and is going to keep holding topic-0 after the rebalance, why revoke it?
 Why close the file handles, clear the caches, and stop processing?